Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Commercial use applies to songs created on paid plans

-If you and I want to monetize our tracks, we need to be on a paid plan when we create them.
-Suno’s help center clarifies that Basic is for non-commercial use, while songs created on Pro and Premier include commercial use.
-That includes distribution on streaming platforms and monetized channels, for example YouTube, as well as direct sales, which unlocks common creator business models.[4]
+If you want to monetize your tracks, you must be on a paid plan at creation time.
+Suno’s help center clarifies that Basic is non-commercial, while songs created on Pro and Premier include commercial use (e.g., streaming distribution, monetized channels, direct sales).
+[4]

-One subtle but important line in the help center notes that upgrading does not grant retroactive commercial licensing to tracks made while on the free plan.
-If a song was generated on Basic, you cannot convert it to a commercial asset just by subscribing later.
-You need to generate while subscribed to secure the license position you want.[3]
+One subtle but important line: upgrading does not grant retroactive commercial rights to tracks generated while you were on the free plan.
+You need to generate while subscribed to secure the licensing position you want.
+[3]

-Suno’s terms of service remain the final word on licensing conditions, and the pricing page itself flags that commercial use can carry limitations.
-For client work, I always keep a copy of the relevant terms in the project folder and document which plan the session used for each deliverable.[9][1]
+Suno’s Terms of Service are the final word, and the pricing page flags that commercial use can carry limitations.
+For client work, keep a copy of the relevant terms in the project folder and document which plan the session used for each deliverable.
+[9][1]

 Which Suno pricing tier creators actually choose